mahdit83/advancedSmsManager/README.md

             }
         });
 ```
-You can inflate you custom view for both **sendSmsDialog** and **simChoseDialog** but they must have these component and ids:
+If you do not want to ask user for send sms after premitted, put ```.needToShowDialog(false)``` or else leave it and sms confirem dialog will be displayed.
+Also you can inflate you custom view for both **sendSmsDialog** and **simChoseDialog** but  mention that they must have these component and ids.
-If you pass a dialog layout to SmsHandler it will show your custom dialog to confirm Send sms to user, if you don't want just pass 0 as dialogLayoutId.
-Your custom dialog should have two Android Button or custom button extends **android.widget.Button** with these id in you layout:

 for **sendSmsDialog**:
 ```xml